Value-Based Goal Setting: The Values-First Framework

 - Prioritize accordingly

-This approach prevents the common mistake of pursuing goals that feel important but don’t truly reflect what matters to you.
+This approach prevents the common mistake of pursuing goals that feel important but do not reflect what matters to you.
 You can learn more about prioritization techniques in our guide on most important tasks.

 Translating values into concrete objectives requires asking “why is this important to me?” for every goal you consider.
 This question filters out inauthentic goals driven by external pressure.

-- Translated goal: “I will establish a device-free family dinner three times weekly and dedicate Sunday afternoons to family activities”
+- Translated goal: “I will hold a device-free family dinner three nights per week and one full Sunday afternoon of family activity, tracked weekly”

 How to Spot and Fix Misaligned Goals